State Universities Civil Service Advisory Committee Candidates

 College of Medicine, Medical Scientist Training Program (MSTP)

-Thank you for considering me as a candidate for the State Universities Civil Service Advisory Committee.
-I am currently serving as a Medical Education Program Coordinator for the University of Illinois College of Medicine.
-This position provides me the opportunity to manage outreach projects, the admissions process, and educational programming for a dual degree (MD/PhD) program known as the Medical Scientist Training Program (MSTP).
-I have proudly worked in various roles at the University of Illinois Chicago for 19 years and I completed my master’s degree in Instructional Leadership from the UIC College of Education.
+Thank you for considering my candidacy for the State Universities Civil Service Advisory Committee.
+I currently serve as the Medical Education Program Coordinator at the University of Illinois College of Medicine, where I manage outreach, admissions, and educational programming for the Medical Scientist Training Program (MD/PhD), a dual-degree program that supports over 90 students.
+My commitment to UIC runs deep—I have proudly served the university for 20 years in various roles and earned a master’s degree in Instructional Leadership from the UIC College of Education.